shatwarkn29/cv/README.md

-#My CV which i created by learning basics of HTMl
+#My CV which i created by learning basics of HTML